joejohnston203/binned_stan_analysis/README.md

-    binned_data_analysis_1D_1back.stan is a model that takes the inputs from shape_fakedata_generator.py, then runs an analysis of the generated 1-dimensional data assuming that it results from a single signal and a single background. binned_data_analysis_2D_3back_tot_bin_var.stan is a model that analyzes
+    binned_data_analysis_1D_1back.stan is a model that takes the inputs from shape_fakedata_generator.py, then runs an analysis of the generated 1-dimensional data assuming that it results from a single signal and a single background. binned_data_analysis_2D_4back_tot_bin_var.stan is a model that analyzes
-    2-dimensional data assuming that it results from one signal and three backgrounds.
+    2-dimensional data assuming that it results from one signal and four backgrounds.
     This model also allows the total number of counts in each bin to vary by some amount (if such variation was turned on when preprocessing was done).
 (The tot_bin_var version of this model should only be used if the model actually does allow the